 Types of abortion

 Medical abortion is a safe and effective method of terminating an early pregnancy, up to 9 weeks gestation, using medication rather than surgery.
+Medical abortion is also known as non-surgical abortion and is available in-clinic across Australia.

 Prices are based on the minimum cost for each procedure for patients holding a valid Medicare card.
 Further discounts apply for Healthcare Card holders in many cases.
 Visit the prices page to understand the factors that influence cost, or contact us to get an exact price based on your personal circumstances.